-We are currently advertising two DOMESTIC Macquarie University Research Excellence Scholarships (MQRES), one for a bundled 2nd year Master of Research plus PhD, and another for a PhD.
+We are currently advertising two DOMESTIC Macquarie University Research Excellence Scholarships (MQRES).

 Macquarie University is recognised globally as one of Australia’s leading research universities.
 We recently earned a 5-star rating in the QS World Rankings, including the highest rating for employability.